 Rose

-Rose was one of the fifteen enslaved people held at the Bush-Holley House.
+Rose was one of the sixteen known enslaved people held at the Bush-Holley House.
 She was the third child of Cull Bush Sr and Patience, who were also enslaved by the Bush family.
 We know that Rose lived in the Bush household with her family until the age of 4.
 We also know that she is no longer there by the age of 14.
-It seems that after the death of David Bush, the Bush family began to send Cull and Patience’s daughters out to serve in other households once they were old enough to work independently.
+It appears that after the death of David Bush, the Bush family began to send Cull and Patience’s daughters out to serve in other households once they were old enough to work independently.

 Rose was willed to David’s daughter, Grace, after his death, and would have served her, or had the money for her labor sent to Grace, until she was legally freed on her 21st birthday by the Gradual Emancipation Acts.
 As Grace did not marry or move from her parents’ house before Rose’s 21st birthday, it is likely that Rose remained a maid for hire until she came of age.
 No records of her in freedom have been found.
-If you have any information about Rose, please contact hlodge@greenwichhistory.org.
+If you have any information about Rose, please contact Christopher Shields at cshields@greenwichhistory.org.

 Cull Bush Jr.

-Cull Bush Jr. was one of the 15 enslaved people held at the Bush-Holley House.
-He was the youngest child of Cull Bush Sr. and Patience, who were also enslaved by the Bush family.
-Unlike his five older sisters, who were sent to work in other households once they were old enough to work independently – sometime between the ages of 7 and 12 – Cull Jr. grew up in the Bush household with his mother.
-His father, who has been freed just a year after Cull Jr. was born, lived nearby and was likely a continued presence in his life.
+Unlike his five older sisters, who were sent to work in other households once they were old enough, Cull Jr grows up in the Bush household with his mother.
+His father, who was freed just a year after Cull Jr was born, lived nearby and was likely a continued presence in his life.

 Candice Bush

-Candice would remain enslaved by the Bush family until just before her 45th birthday in 1820.
+Candice would remain enslaved to the Bush family until just before her 45th birthday in 1820.
 By the laws of the time, this was the oldest an enslaved person could be and still qualify for emancipation.

 Hester Mead